acidanthera/VoodooPS2/README.md

 - If you set ActLikeTrackpad=Yes for VoodooPS2Mouse, things might not go so well on a non-Synaptics trackpad.
 To work around this issue, set DisableLEDUpdating=Yes.

+- Trackpad scroll speed does not respond to System Preferences Scroll Speed setting.

 ### Change Log: